mosa-rabea/reading-notes-/401/read10-Stacks-and-Queues.md

 #### * terminology :

-1. push: means to put an item or node into the stack.
+* isEmpty:means is checking if the stack is empty return true else return false.

-2. pop: means to remove an item  or node from the stack.
+* push: means to put an item or node into the stack.

-3. peek: means to view the value of the top node of the stack.
+* pop: means to remove an item  or node from the stack.

-4. isEmpty:means is checking if the stack is empty return true else return false.
+* peek: means to view the value of the top node of the stack.